What is ISO 20022?

 The ISO 20022 standard was developed by ISO (International Organization for Standardization), which is the world’s largest developer of voluntary International Standards.

-The ISO 20022 payment messages are managed on behalf of ISO by SWIFT (the Society for Worldwide Interbank Financial Telecommunication), through a common dictionary of terminology known as the Financial Repository.
+The ISO 20022 standard is managed on behalf of ISO by SWIFT (the Society for Worldwide Interbank Financial Telecommunication) as the Registration Authority for ISO 20022.

 Why is Payments Canada implementing ISO 20022 in Canada?

 Canada’s core payments infrastructure has supported our industry for decades with good performance and clearing and settlement cycles, but Canada’s economy is being reshaped by digital technology, changing user demands, new entrants and changing regulatory oversight.
 To address these shifting needs, Payments Canada – with the help of the industry – has launched a multi-year initiative to modernize the Canadian payments system, with ISO 20022 at its foundation for payment messaging.